 Nominees for the President’s Distinguished University Citizenship and Service Award must have demonstrated sustained and exceptional leadership and service to the University of Vermont.
 This includes, but is not limited to, service at the department, college or school, or University-wide level, service on committees, governance groups, and advising student organizations or committees.
 The nature of the service must go beyond that expected of faculty for promotion and advancement at the University and should extend over multiple years.
 Evidence of transformative leadership and accomplishment as an institutional citizen must be demonstrated.
 Broadly defined, the service of the nominee must have “made a significant difference” at the University of Vermont.
 Service to the faculty member’s profession or to the external community is not a criteria for the award.
 Service awards will not be given to the same person more than once in a ten-year period.

 Faculty, staff and students may nominate faculty members for the President’s Distinguished University Citizenship and Service Award.
 Faculty members may self-nominate.
-Nominations will be due by April 30, 2021.
+Nominations are due Monday, March 28, 2022.
 The nominator should submit a letter explaining the qualifications of the nominee and a description of the nominees’ exceptional service and accomplishments.
 The nominator must secure a letter of support from the person to whom the nominee reports to demonstrating their support.
 The nominator must also secure three additional letters of support addressing the nominee’s qualifications.
 At least one support letter must be from outside the faculty member’s home college, school or unit.

 Nominees will be notified of their nomination and asked to provide a current curriculum vitae and a detailed statement of their service.
 Nominees may provide documents demonstrating their services as well as records of any citations or accommodations received for their service.